mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 passwd=galeramon
 ```

 The specialized Galera monitor can also select one of the node in the cluster as _Master_, the others will be marked as _Slave_.
-These roles are only assigned to synced nodes.
+These roles are only assigned to _Synced_ nodes.

 It then possible to have services/listeners with `router_options=master` or `slave` accessing a subset of all galera nodes.
 The _Synced_ state simply means: access all nodes.
 Examples of different **readconn** router configurations for Galera: